 Replacing Animals for Acute Systemic Toxicity Testing

-ICCVAM, with support from NICEATM, built a U.S. strategy and roadmap to use alternative approaches for required acute systemic toxicity testing.
+ICCVAM, with support from NICEATM, published a U.S. strategy and roadmap including an implementation plan to use alternative approaches for required acute systemic toxicity testing.
 Development and implementation of these approaches will involve four key steps:

 - Defining testing needs